karl-taylor/ubuntu-setup/README.md

 ```
 sudo apt install ncdu
 ```
 Use -x to ignore other drives, and sudo to get system files.
-Expore all drive contents with
+Explore all drive contents with
 ```
 sudo ncdu -x /
 ```